CirroBuild/FrostiDocs/docs/get-started/first-database.md

 | 4   | Honeywell         | Chicago  |
 | ... | ...               | ...      |

 Let's now create some sensor readings.
-In this case, we will generate the table and the data at the same time:
+In this case, we will create the table and generate the data at the same time:

 ```questdb-sql title="Create table as"
 CREATE TABLE readings